newville/wxmplot/doc/comparisons.rst

 have comments or suggestions for improving this section, please use the Github discussion page.

-I believe that data visualization and in particular exploratory data analysis are importants part of working with many kinds of scientific data.
-One of the aims for `wxmplot`, and especially :mod:`wxmplot.interactive`, is to make exploratory data analysis with Python particularly easy and useful.
-I am obviously biased towards `wxmplot`, but here I give a few comparisons of `wxmplot` with some other tools and libraries for plotting scientific data with Python.
-The main emphasis here is on Line Plots, basic plots of `y` versus `x`.  while other graphical displays of data are important, in our experience, these are very common across many scientific and engineering disciplines and essentially any plotting library will support such plots.
+Data visualization and exploratory data analysis are important for working with all kinds of scientific data.
+One of the aims for `wxmplot`, and especially :mod:`wxmplot.interactive`, is to make exploratory data analysis with Python as easy as possible for the end-user.
+Here I give a few comparisons of `wxmplot` with some other tools and libraries for plotting scientific data with Python.
+The main emphasis here is on Line Plots, basic plots of `y` versus `x`.
+While other graphical displays of data are important, basic Line Plots are very common across many scientific and engineering disciplines, and often the first view of a datasset.
+All plotting library will support such plots,

-For both exploratory data analysis and for displays of scientific data from within data analysis applications, the following characteristics are vital:
+For interactive exploratory data analysis and for displays of scientific data within data analysis applications, the following characteristics are vital:

   1. **brevity**, or simplicity of code.
 We are using Python because it is succint and elegant.

   2. **beauty**.
 The rendered plots should be high-quality with attractive fonts.
-Ideally, images made would be directly suitable for presentations and publications.
+Ideally, images made would be directly suitable for presentations and publications, without needing to export and re-create the plot with other software.

   3. **interactivity**.
-After the plot or image of data is rendered, we want to be able to manipulate and modify the display, including zooming in on certain portions of the data, changing scales, color schemes, line types, and even plot labels.
-In fact, not only do we want to be able to do that, we want *users* of the plotting scripts and applications to be able to do that.
+After the plot or image of data is rendered, we want to be able to manipulate and modify the display, including zooming in on certain portions of the data, changing scales, color schemes, line types, and plot labels.
+In fact, not only do we want to do this, we want *users* of the plotting scripts and applications to be able to do this.

 The comparisons with other packages here emphasize these three characteristics.
-In all cases, the *interactivity* of data displayed with `wxmplot` is simply unmatched as is the ability of the end-user to manipulate the details of the display, including for basic line plots:
+In all cases, the *interactivity* of plots created with `wxmplot` and the ability of the end-user to manipulate the details of the display are simply unmatched.
+For basic line plots, the end-user can do all of the following:

-   1. change color, line widths, line types, marker types, marker sizes, display order for each "trace" (x, y pair) in the plot.
+   1. change the color, linewidth, line type, marker type, marker size, and display order for each "trace" (x, y pair) in the plot.

-   2. change the color theme of the entire display, the color of each component of the display window, the size of the plot margins, how to set the data display range.
+   2. change the color theme of the entire display, the color of each component of the display window, the size of the plot margins, and how to set the data display range.

-   3. whether and where a legend is shown, whether grid lines are shown, and whether the plot is enclosed in a full box or only the left and bottom axes are drawn.
+   3. change whether and where a legend is shown, whether grid lines are shown, and whether the plot is enclosed in a full box or only the left and bottom axes are drawn.

-   4. changing the label for each trace, and the title and label for each axis, including setting font sizes.
+   4. change the label for each trace, and the title and label for each axis, including setting font sizes.

-   5. changing whether each axis is displayed linearly or logarithmically, and apply common manipulations such as showing derivative or y*x, 1/y, and so forth.
+   5. change whether each axis is displayed linearly or logarithmically, and apply common manipulations such as showing derivative or y*x, 1/y, and so forth.

-   6. copy image to the system clipboard, save image to PNG file, or send directly to a system printer.
+   6. copy images to the system clipboard, save image to PNG file, or send directly to a system printer.

 For image display, users can lookup tables for mapping intensity to color, set thresholds and contrast levels, as well as showing axes and setting the size and location of a scalebar, and its label.
 Images can be flipped, rotated (and reset).
 Smoothing of pixelated data can be adjusted.
 Images can be toggled back-and-forth between "image mode" and "contour mode".